arcus-azure/arcus.security/docs/features/secrets/general.md

 ## Consuming secrets
 Every provider implements `ISecretProvider` which makes it easy to use a consistent flow, regardless of the provider.

-You can easily retrieve secrets as following
+You can easily retrieve secrets as following:

 ```csharp
 var secret = await secretProvider.Get("EventGrid-AuthKey");